 German post-Kantian philosopher, who considered true philosophy as art, and accessible to only a few capable minds.
 Schopenhauer believed that Kant's most important insight was that human knowledge depends not only on what the reality is but also on what our bodies – senses, nervous system, brains – can contemplate.
 One can immediately know the thing-in-itself through the experience of an inner reality within one's own body.
 Schopenhauer's chief work is Die Welt als Wille und Vorstellung (1818, The World as Will and Representation).
 The Austrian-British philosopher Karl Popper once observed that there were more "good ideas" in Schopenhauer than in any other philosopher except Plato.

 "Precisely because he had written The World as Will and Representation, Schopenhauer knew very well that to be a thinker is as illusory as being a sick man or a misfortunate man, and that he was profoundly something else.
-Something else: the will, the dark root of Parolles, the thing that Swift was." (from The Total Library by Jorge Luis Borges, 1999)
+Something else: the will, the dark root of Parolles, the thing that Swift was."
+(The Total Library by Jorge Luis Borges, 1999, p.
+408)

 merchant, Heinrich Floris Schopenhauer, who was married to Johanna

 Troisner, some 20 years younger than her husband.
 Heinrich Floris

 admired the English way of life, he read Rousseau and Voltaire, and had

 a subscription to the London Times.
 The family sent